ajacksified/ajacksified.github.com/_posts/2011-11-02-new-game-conf-liveblog-2.markdown

 People got free O'Reilly books, Windows phones, and announced the winners of the New Game Conf coding contest.

-## An Initiative and Framework for 3D Gaming with HTML5 by Alan Kligman
+## An Initiative and Framework for 3D Gaming with HTML5 by Alan Kligman and Bobby Richter
 *Nov 2, 3:00 - 3:45*

 [Mozilla Paladin](https://wiki.mozilla.org/Paladin)